Hamilton Township Committee tables bamboo ordinance

-HAMILTON TOWNSHIP — Mays Landing resident Ted Marx attended the Monday, Aug.
-16 Hamilton Township Committee meeting to argue against a proposed ordinance that would regulate invasive plant species.
+HAMILTON TOWNSHIP — Mays Landing resident Ted Marx attended Monday's Township Committee meeting to argue against a proposed ordinance that would regulate invasive plant species.

 “We have had bamboo on our property for 30 years,” Marx said.
 “We planted it to create a barrier from a nearby business that had flashing lights as well as high-intensity streetlights.
 The bamboo also alleviated flooding problems in our yard because the plants soak up the water.”